 SHE THOUGHT IT

 Elisabeth did not publish any treatises or longer texts, and her correspondence with Descartes was, at her own will, not published during her lifetime.
-It only appeared in full in 1879, and was not translated into English until 2007.
-Her philosophical talents and contributions have thus largely been overlooked.1 During her life, Elisabeth was known not only for her intelligence and learnedness, but also for her caring nature, beneficence, and protection of protestants fleeing from persecution.
+It only appeared in full in 1879 and was not translated into English until 2007.
+Consequently, her philosophical talents and contributions have largely been overlooked.1 During her life, Elisabeth was known, not only for her intelligence and learnedness, but also for her caring nature, beneficence, and protection of protestants fleeing from persecution.

 SHE SAID IT

 I ask you please to tell me how the soul of a human being (it being only a thinking substance) can determine the bodily spirits, in order to bring about voluntary actions.
 For it seems that all determination of movement happens through the impulsion of the thing moved, by the manner in which it is pushed by that which moves it, or else by the particular qualities and shape of the surface of the latter.
 Physical contact is required for the first two conditions, extension for the third.
 You entirely exclude the one [extension—i.e., spatial dimensions] from the notion you have of the soul, and the other [physical contact] appears to me incompatible with an immaterial thing.

 Princess Elisabeth of Bohemia and Descartes.
 R, Shapiro L (ed. and transl.)
 (2007), “The Correspondence between Princess Elisabeth of Bohemia and René Descartes”, Chicago: University of Chicago Press, p.
 62.